telefonicaid/fiware-orion/doc/manuals/user/transient_entities.md

 expiration date (see [MongoDB documentation](https://docs.mongodb.com/manual/core/index-ttl/#timing-of-the-delete-operation) for more details).

+The default sleep interval for the TTL monitor thread can be changed in MongoDB, but that topic is out of the scope of this document.
+Have a look to [this link](http://hassansin.github.io/working-with-mongodb-ttl-index#ttlmonitor-sleep-interval) for more detail.

 **Once a transient entity is removed, it cannot be recovered.**

 ## Backward compatibility considerations